VCU-RRTC Center on Transition Innovations

 Indicator 14 Survey

-Each year school divisions are responsible for conducting a survey of former students with disabilities one year after they exit from school.
+Each year, school divisions are responsible for conducting a survey of former students with disabilities one year after they exit from school.
 This survey is conducted as part of the federal requirements of the Individuals with Disabilities Education Act (IDEA).

-Instructions for Reporting on Indicator 14
+Instructions for Collecting Indicator 14 Data

 Contact Information